What you need to know!

 We took 2 tours, the Santa Monica & Venice Bike tour (with Sylvie) & the Real Hollywood tour (with Damien).
 Both were great & highly recommended.
 Sylvie & Damien were informative, knowledgeable & easy to talk to.
 They were like you were with friends.
 We were traveling as a family of 4 with 2 boys (15 & 12).
 We all enjoyed the tours.

 10 Things To Do In Hollywood

-Back in the 1920’s and 1930’s many of the big studios were based here, but gradually they all moved out of Hollywood, leaving Paramount as the only old-time Hollywood studio still based in the area.
-Visiting the studio must be somewhere on your list of things to see in Hollywood.
+Back in the 1920’s and 1930’s many of the big studios were based here, but one by one they all left, leaving Paramount as the only old-time Hollywood studio still based in the area.
+Visiting the studio must be somewhere on your list of things to see in Hollywood (although it is expensive).
 Way too many famous movies have been shot on the lot to mention here, but The Godfather (which was a Paramount movie) famously made use of the backlot when Tom Hagen comes to town to make a studio chief an offer he really shouldn’t refuse.